This page is intended for egg recipients

 There are three general types of donors and donations.
 Known or directed donors, anonymous donors, and embryo donation.
 Anonymous egg donation can also offer another option called shared egg donation.
 In the shared egg donation process, the eggs from an anonymous egg donor are shared between two recipients.
 This saves on the cost of the program and usually makes the cost of donor eggs similar to the cost of IVF and medications for a woman in her late thirties and older.
 The clinic helps to coordinate all donor procedures and in the setting of a shared donor cycle, we will arrange the matching of the shared process, keeping identities anonymous and confidential.

 The recipient’s and donor’s identity is protected during an anonymous donation.
 Contact information will not be shared.
-Egg donors do not know any information about their recipients and have no desire to establish relationships with recipient couples or the subsequent babies.
+Egg donors do not know any information about their recipients and usually have no desire to establish relationships with recipient couples or the subsequent babies.
 They view themselves as donating eggs and giving the recipient the opportunity to have children of their own.
 Of course in a directed, or known donor, the recipient is bringing in the donor and would know the individual.
 We help with the screening process and make certain the donor is eligible to donate through health and psychiatric evaluation.

 We will discuss our screening and matching procedures with you and make an attempt to incorporate any special requests that you may have in the selection of your donor.
 Recipients will be able to review complete medical histories and donor questionnaires along with photographs of the donor.
 Our donor coordinator helps in the selection process and frequently can help make a match due to familiarity with the donors in the program.
-The donor’s pregnancy may often influence the selection of a donor as well.
+The donor’s pregnancy history or previous donations in the program may often influence the selection of a donor.
 The recipient makes the final decision regarding her egg donor and does not have to accept a donor that is not a good match.
 While we maintain a large pool of egg donors available for IVF treatment, we need to turn to egg donor agencies in some cases.
 Due to costs and logistics, we always encourage patients to view our donor profiles first.
 If necessary, we can enlist the help of outside agencies to find donors with specific characteristics that may be difficult to find.
 This is more common with certain ethnic backgrounds that may not be readily available on our donor pool.
 Gail Sexton Anderson Ed.M with Donorconcierge.com can help find donors that may not be readily available in our donor pool.
 Working with agencies may add additional fees to the cost of the treatments, but this must be balanced with the importance of finding an acceptable match with an egg donor.

 Donors are compensated for their time and efforts and not based on their characteristics or the outcome of treatments.
 See our cost summary for an estimate of charges that are incurred during an average cycle.
 You must understand that these are only estimates.
 Additional charges for medications, laboratory screening, or other services may be incurred.
 These charges are also subject to change without prior notice.
 You will be responsible for the costs of treatments incurred by the donor.
 Our donor egg program has been able to maintain very affordable prices that are usually comparable to in vitro fertilization (IVF) and medications using a woman’s own eggs.
 We are very open about our pricing and would be happy to provide our costs in writing.